-Unified Payment Interface (UPI) is recently in news.
-UPI is believed to revolutionize the way Indians do banking.
-In this post we will see what UPI is and how safe is using UPI.
+Unified Payment Interface (UPI) is recently in the news.
+UPI is believed to have revolutionized the way Indians do banking.
+In this post, we will see what UPI is and how safe is to use UPI.

 What is UPI?

 Unified Payment Interface (UPI) is a newly introduced platform to transfer money between any two bank accounts in India, by avoiding the existing complexities.

 Unified Payment Interface is an indigenous payment system that works with the help of a smartphone.

 But how is UPI different from netbanking (NEFT/RTGS/IMPS)?

 - Unified Payment Interface is standardized across banks, which means you can initiate a bank account transfer from anywhere with a few clicks.
 This means that UPI will help you to pay directly from your bank account to different merchants without the hassle of typing your net banking password, credit card details, or IFSC code.